johmar-22/imbalance-screening/README.md

 composition-only screening of p-type semiconductors.

-This repository contains the complete source code, result tables and figures for the manuscript *Rare-class prediction of low hole effective mass from composition alone: a leakage-controlled benchmark of imbalance-handling strategies*.
+This repository contains the complete source code, result tables and figures for the manuscript *Class-imbalance corrections for composition-only screening of low hole effective mass: a leakage-controlled benchmarking analysis*.

 **Nothing in this repository requires Google Drive, a Colab session, or any manually downloaded data file.** The primary dataset is fetched from Figshare